 Food $ense, Utah's Supplemental Nutrition Assistance Program-Education, provides nutrition education to SNAP recipients and food stamp eligibles.
 Food $ense (SNAP-Ed) offers a variety of classes to expand participants’ knowledge of nutrition, budgeting, cooking, food safety, and physical activity.
-These hands-on classes are taught by Nutrition Education Assistants (NEAs), who are trained through the National Nutrition Paraprofessional Certification Program, created by Food $ense (SNAP-Ed) of Utah.
+These hands-on classes are taught by Nutrition Education Assistants (NEAs), who are trained through the National Nutrition Certification Program, created by Food $ense (SNAP-Ed) of Utah.

-Food $ense (SNAP-Ed) connects program participants with the knowledge and skills they need for continual access to safe and healthy foods.
+Food $ense (SNAP-Ed) connects program participants with the knowledge and skills they need for continued access to safe and healthy foods.
 Participants learn how to cook healthy meals on a budget, buy and prepare whole foods, read food labels, practice safety in the kitchen, and much more.
-With the overall increase in disease and obesity in the United States, particularly among individuals from low-income settings, there is an obvious need for more education to prompt lifestyle changes.
+With the overall increase in disease and obesity in the United States, particularly among individuals from low-income households, there is an obvious need for more education to prompt lifestyle changes.
 Food $ense (SNAP-Ed) is designed to increase the knowledge, skill set, and overall well-being of those it serves.

 Food $ense falls under the general jurisdiction of the United States Department of Agriculture (USDA).
 At the state level,Food $ense (SNAP-ED) operates as a partnership between Utah State University Nutrition, Dietetics, and Food Sciences, USU Cooperative Extension Services, and the Utah Department of Workforce Services.